Endo-Stress: Endometriosis and stress

-Endometriosis and stress, you will find here everything you need to know…
+In the Endo-Stress post, you will find here everything you need to know about endometriosis and stress caused by it…

 “Please God help me!!!
 I am struggling so much to function.
 I just have one health problem after another for the last 4 years.